 Shoot at 48-megapixels: By default, in auto mode, when you shoot a photo, it's a 12-megapixel image, because the image is built by binding together four pixels into one.
 To use all 48-megapixels for a larger image, activate Pro mode and then tap the "JPG" option in the top toolbar.
 Now choose the "JPG 48MP" option, and your manually controlled photos will be 48-megapixels.

 Get that Fish-eye ultra-wide shot: By default, when you choose to use the ultra-wide lens, the camera automatically corrects it to make all the lines straight.
-But, if you want that creative, fish-eye look with curved eyes and distorted edges, you can just toggle off the "correct wide angle" option in the camera settings.
+But, if you want that creative, fish-eye look with curved and distorted edges, you can just toggle off the "ultra wide lens correction" option in the camera settings.
 It's worth noting, with correction off, the image seems to lose quite a lot of contrast and detail, so the overall image quality is worse.

 Shoot at 4K/60: By default, the video shot in video mode is set to 4K resolution, but at 30 frames per second.
 To switch to its smoothest 60fps capability, tap on the 4K toggle at the top of the camera viewfinder screen and then select the 4K/60fps option.